|

 Wooden Accents and Rustic Layers

-Wood brings grounding to fall wedding table decor.
-Use long farm tables without linens for a raw, rustic look, or mix in wood charger plates beneath porcelain.
-Small details—walnut place card holders, oak candle stands, or birch bark accents—carry the tone without feeling heavy.
-The marriage of natural wood with metallics like copper or brass brings balance.
+Wood adds grounding to fall wedding table decor.
+Use raw long farm tables, or combine wood chargers with porcelain dishes.
+Small accents—walnut place card holders, oak candle stands, birch bark—anchor the decor naturally.
+Pair wood with metallics like copper or brass for balance.

 Seasonal Table Runners